global-openstack/openstack_module_deployment_tests/README.md

-# OpenStack Terraform Module Deployment Examples - CI/CD with GitHub Actions
+# OpenStack Terraform Module Deployment Tests - CI/CD with GitHub Actions

 This repository contains automated deployment tests for OpenStack VMs using the **openstack_compute_instance_v2** Terraform module.
 The deployments are triggered and managed using **GitHub Actions** to ensure consistent and repeatable infrastructure provisioning.